aptalca/docker-zoneminder/README.md

 - Next to ffmpeg_formats, add mp4 (you can also add a star after mp4 and remove the star after avi to make mp4 the default format)
 - Hit save
 - Now you should be able to add your cams and record in mp4 x264 format

-- PS.
-In options under display, change the skin to "flat" it looks 100 times nicer
+#### Important:
+- The default timeone for php is set as America/New_York if you would like to change it, edit the php.ini in the config folder.
+Here's a list of available timezone options: http://php.net/manual/en/timezones.php

 #### Changelog:
-- 2015-10-27 - perl5/ZoneMinder folder is now persistent and available in the config folder to allow easy access for custom perl scripts - usbutils included in the package for usb camera support (needs to be further tested)
+- 2016-03-10 - Release